 Religiosity can be known from the extent of knowledge, belief, implementation and appreciation of the Islamic religion.
 Religiosity as a variety of religious aspects or dimensions that not only occur when someone performs ritual behavior (worship), but also when carrying out other activities that are driven by supernatural powers.
 Can be interpreted, that the notion of religiosity is how capable individuals carry out aspects of religious beliefs in religious life and other social lives.
 (Putriani, 2015).
-In this study it is known that respondents are quite religious, but still do not know the implementation related to religious factors into daily life, in other words religious community of Jambi, religiosity as a moderating variable is able to bridge knowledge (which is at the theoretical level) and is unable to bridge Islamic Service Quality (which is already at the level of practice) in maintaining customer loyalty.
+In this study it is known that respondents are quite religious, but still do not know the implementation related to religious factors into daily life, in other words religious is still at the level of ritual aspects only and has not entered the practical aspects.
+It can be seen that in the religious community of Jambi, religiosity as a moderating variable is able to bridge knowledge (which is at the theoretical level) and is unable to bridge Islamic Service Quality (which is already at the level of practice) in maintaining customer loyalty.
 Thus this study shows that moderating factors are quite significant in strengthening the influence of knowledge in maintaining sharia bank customer loyalty, but are unable to strengthen the influence of Islamic service quality on sharia bank customer loyalty.
 For this reason, more effort is needed in the future to encourage customer religiosity to encourage loyalty at a more practical level.